Robert Zhao Renhui: Artworks

-And a Great Sign Appeared, 2021, video still.
-Courtesy of the artist and ShanghART Gallery.

 This work looks at the threats of urbanisation and the transnational impact of climate change on avian colonies in Southeast Asia, such as the sudden appearances of Asian openbill storks in 2019 and that of flying foxes in 2020 in Singapore.
 The former was attributed to the unseasonal drought in Thailand and the latter, possibly to the destruction of their natural habitat or sustained hunting.
 Such ecological connections, as well as more mundane encounters with non-human species, became more apparent to Zhao during the COVID-19 pandemic.
 This work won Zhao the Silvana S. Foundation Commission Award (Singapore) in 2020.